Aptomi/k8s-app-engine/docs/language.md

         cluster: cluster-us-east
 ```

-Here is another rule that will not allow users from **dev** team to instantiate any **blog** services.
-Even if they try to declare a dependency, it will not be fulfilled by Aptomi:
+Here is another example of a rule, which prohibits users from the `dev` team from instantiating any `blog` services.
+Even if those users try to declare a dependency, it will not be fulfilled by Aptomi:
 ```yaml
 - kind: rule
   metadata: